sshaar/clef2020-factchecking-task2/README.md

     * [tweets](data/train/tweets.queries.tsv)
       Contains information for training tweets.
     * [tweet-fact-pairs.qrels](data/train/tweet-fact-pairs.qrels)
-     Contains the correct pairs between tweet and verified claims
+     Contains the correct pairing between the input tweet and verified claims
   * [README.md](README.md) <br/>
     this file

 ## Data Format

-The datasets are text files with the information TAB separated.
-The text encoding is UTF-8.
-You will get:
+The datasets are TAB separated csv files.
+The text encoding for all files is UTF-8.

-### Facts
+### Already Verified Claims

 All the verified claims that will be used for both training and test are found in file (data/verified_facts.qrels.tsv).
-This file has information about the verified claims that are obtained from fact checking websites in the following format.
+The file has the following format:

-> fact_id <TAB> fact <TAB> title <TAB> body
+> vclaim_id <TAB> vclaim <TAB> title <TAB> body

-Where: <br>
+where <br>

-* fact_id: unique ID for a given NormClaim <br/>
+* vclaim_id: unique ID of the verified claim <br/>
-* fact: text of the fact/verified claim <br/>
+* vclaim: text of the verified claim <br/>
 * title: title of the document fact checking the verified claim <br/>
-* body: body text of the document fact checking the verified claim <br/>
+* body: content of the document fact checking the verified claim <br/>

 Example:
 >2       "A ""law to separate families"" was enacted prior to April 2018, and the federal government is powerless not to enforce it."
 Was the ‘Law to Separate Families’ Passed in 1997 or ‘by Democrats’?
 "TEXT OF DOCUMENT..." <br/>